biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ## Relaunch a pipeline without repeating steps

 > One of the core features of Nextflow is the ability to cache task executions and re-use them in subsequent runs to minimize duplicate work.
-Reentrancy is useful both for recovering from errors and for iteratively when developing a pipeline.
+Reentrancy as it is called in computation, is useful both for recovering from errors and when developing a pipeline.

 In other words use the `-resume` option to run a pipeline again without repeating the processes that have already been completed without errors.